Accounts receivable and collections have a huge impact on cash flow. Learn how to adjust your processes to stabilize and improve your cash position.

 When evaluating the receivables side of your business, consider the creditworthiness of your customers and whether they are being encouraged to buy on credit.
 It is also prudent to determine whether sales teams are extending overly generous terms to increase sales — and if it’s appropriate.
 Keeping contacts up-to-date, invoicing promptly and sending reminders are all part of maintaining a smooth process.

-For tips on how to assess whether your processes are effective, efficient and scalable as your business grows, download this ebook on AR best practices.
+For tips on how to assess whether your processes are effective, efficient and scalable as your business grows, read more on our blog.

 Why does it matter?